FIWARE-Ops/docs.TourGuide/doc/CB-to-STH-documentation/TourGuide-STH-Documentation.md

 * Publish Context Information to Orion Context Broker (CB)
 * Create a Subscription to notify the STH
 * Update values in different periods of time
-* Retrieve time series and aggregated Data
+* Retrieve time series and aggregated data

 ## **Step by step:**